 This doesn’t have to be something deeply personal and uncomfortable, of course.
-It just needs to be something that strangers don’t usually talk about in the first few minutes.
+It just needs to be something that strangers don’t usually talk about in the first few minutes of meeting each other.

 An easy way to come up with something is to think about what you would say to your best friend if that’s who you were talking to.
 Then say something to that effect.